 Saturday, November 10, 2018

-It will have been easy for me to go taste some wines I already knew, as many booths bared names I'm very familiar with, but I wanted to discover something new.
-Probably bored for some and almost annoyed for some others (or both), some people behind their booth were looking at me, while I was passing by, and more especially at my badge stating in big letters "BUYER".
+It would have been easy for me to taste some wines I already knew, as many booths bore names I'm very familiar with, but I wanted to discover something new.
+Probably bored for some and almost annoyed for some others (or both), some people behind their booth were looking at me while I was passing by, and more especially at my badge stating in big letters "BUYER."

-It might be mean, but how will you react yourself when having to choose between someone happy to promote his/her wine(s) with a smiley face and someone with a frowny face, obviously unhappy or tired to be here?
-To me, a smile goes a long way...
+It might be mean, but put yourself in my shoes.
+How would you react when having to choose between someone happy to promote his/her wine(s) with a smiley face and someone with a frowny face, obviously unhappy or tired of being here?
+To me, a smile goes a long way.

 So, I was walking the aisles, looking at the booth's names, when suddenly my eyes stumbled upon "Domaine de l'Ile Margaux".
 I recently discovered this Domaine via Facebook and Instagram and even started to follow them, yet I never tried their wines.
-In fact, I started to follow them, not because of their wines, but because of their photos and posts, which are usually good and often intriguing, artistic in a way and triggered my interest more than once.
-And now, I was standing in front of their booth, a good opportunity to taste their wines.
+In fact, I began to follow them, not because of their wines, but because of their photos and posts, which are usually good and often intriguing, artistic in a way, and triggered my interest more than once.
+Now that I was standing in front of their booth, it was a good opportunity to taste their wines.

-Funny is the fact to realize that most people befriend other people on social media without knowing them and will so rarely, or even never, meet them in real life.
-Well, this was a good occasion to contradict that fact, get more acquainted with this particular Domaine and meet with a member of the family who runs it.
+It's funny to realize that most people befriend others on social media without knowing them and rarely, or never, meet them in real life.
+Well, this was a good occasion to contradict that fact, get more acquainted with this particular Domaine, and meet with a member of the family who runs it.

-Behind the booth stood a tall, thin, blondish, mid-long haired, bearded, smiley and seemingly sympathetic young man, Pierre Favarel, that I recognized immediately from pictures and posts I saw previously.
-We introduced each other, exchanged cards and the conversation went on.
+Behind the booth stood a tall, thin, blondish, mid-long-haired, bearded, smiley, and seemingly sympathetic young man, Pierre Favarel, whom I recognized immediately from pictures and posts I had seen previously.
+We introduced ourselves, exchanged cards, and the conversation started.

 Pierre Favarel of Domaine de l'Ile Margaux